 The dance world has had a hub in the Berkshires since modern dance pioneer Ted Shawn came here in the 1930s to found the Jacob’s Pillow International Dance Festival in Becket, and homegrown and global artists perform on college stages, theaters and concert halls.READ MORE

-What to do in the Berkshires?
-Music, theater and art — the Berkshires has a concentration of creative life.
-National and international performers come to our stages, and classic and contemporary artists to museums and studios.
+What arts and performance live in the Berkshires?
+We are known for music, theater and museums— we have a rich creative life in the hills.
+National and international performers come to our stages, and classic and contemporary artists come to our museums and studios.
 They come to visit, and they live here.

-Artists and revolutionaries have come here for hundreds of years, because it’s close to people, and it’s quiet and beautiful.
+Artists and revolutionary makers have come here for hundreds of years, because it’s close to people who care about their work, and it’s quiet and beautiful.
 And they have found these hills a good place to build a creative life.
 The first woman to win a Pulitzer prize for her novels wrote them here, and the first man to found a company of men dancers settled here on a mountaintop.
 The places they built here support artists today, and so do many like them.

 And if you’re looking for a hike in the hills, or a good place for a country breakfast with eggs from the farm across the way — or a historic museum celebrating freedom — they’re here too.